Jakelamers64/Portfolio/Resume.md

   - Management and training of student team members.
   - Working and communicating effectively as a team leader with co-workers.
   - Ensuring food was served efficiently and to quality standards.
-- See publications and presentations at bottom of page
+- See publications and presentations at the bottom of the page

 # Volunteer Experience & Extra Curriculars